Red Velvet (group): 2018: Worldwide recognition and Summer Magic

 The group released a reissue of Perfect Velvet, The Perfect Red Velvet, on January 29, 2018.
-It included three new tracks, in addition to all the songs from Perfect Velvet, with the single "Bad Boy" promoted as its lead single.
-The album topped the Gaon Album Chart upon its release, while "Bad Boy" debuted at number two on the Gaon Digital Chart.
-The Perfect Red Velvet also charted at number three on Billboard's World Albums chart, while "Bad Boy" debuted at number two on its World Digital Songs chart.
+It included three new tracks, in addition to all the songs from Perfect Velvet, with the single "Bad Boy" promoted as the lead single.
+The album topped the Gaon Album Chart upon release, while "Bad Boy" debuted at number two on the Gaon Digital Chart.
+The Perfect Red Velvet also charted at number three on Billboard's World Albums chart, while "Bad Boy" debuted at number two on the World Digital Songs chart.
 Red Velvet also entered the top 10 of Billboard's Social 50 chart for the first time at number nine.
-The album also marked the first time the group has appeared on the Canadian Hot 100 and charted at number 87, becoming only the seventh K-pop artist and the third female K-pop act to appear on the chart.
+The album also marked the first time the group appeared on the Canadian Hot 100, entering at number 87 and becoming only the seventh K-pop artist and the third female K-pop act to appear on the chart.
 Red Velvet promoted the song on various South Korean music shows, earning their first music show win for "Bad Boy" on February 8 on Show Champion.
-In December, Billboard chose "Bad Boy" as the best K-pop song of the year.
+In December, Billboard named "Bad Boy" the best K-pop song of the year.

-Red Velvet's solo concert "Red Room" was held in Tokyo, Japan on March 28 and 29 at the Musashino Forest Sports Plaza, a 10,000-seat capacity venue built for the 2020 Tokyo Olympics.
+Red Velvet's solo concert Red Room was held in Tokyo, Japan on March 28 and 29 at the Musashino Forest Sports Plaza, a 10,000-seat capacity venue built for the 2020 Tokyo Olympics.
 On the second day, the group announced that they would be officially debuting in Japan in July.
-On May 29, 2018, Red Velvet performed alongside other selected South Korean artists for an inter-Korean concert in Pyongyang, North Korea, making them the first artist from SM Entertainment in fifteen years since Shinhwa to perform in North Korea.
+On April 1, 2018, Red Velvet performed alongside other selected South Korean artists for an inter-Korean concert in Pyongyang, North Korea, making them the first artist from SM Entertainment in fifteen years since Shinhwa to perform in North Korea.
 Joy was unable to perform with the group due to scheduling conflicts with the filming of Tempted.
 On April 29, 2018, Red Velvet held their first fan meeting at the Rosemont Theater in Chicago, to an audience of 4,000.
 The event was first solo performance by a female K-pop group in the United States since 2016.
 The group later toured six Japanese cities in May and June to a total of 20,000 people.
-Their debut Japanese EP, #Cookie Jar, was released on July 4, 2018, by the label Avex Trax and included six new songs, including the Japanese versions of "Dumb Dumb", "Russian Roulette" and "Red Flavor".
-The other songs on the album were "#Cookie Jar" ,"Aitai-tai", and "Cause It's You".
-The EP debuted at the third spot of the Oricon Weekly Albums chart and sold 26,124 copies in its first week of release in Japan.
+Their debut Japanese EP, #Cookie Jar, was released on July 4, 2018, by label Avex Trax and included six new songs, including the Japanese versions of "Dumb Dumb", "Russian Roulette" and "Red Flavor".
+Other songs on the album were "#Cookie Jar" ,"Aitai-tai", and "Cause It's You".
+The EP debuted at number three on the Oricon Weekly Albums chart and sold 26,124 copies in its first week of release in Japan.